How to establish issuer trust with OpenID Federation¶

 var app = builder.Build();

-When a Wallet presents a credential, it provides the Issuer's unique ID (usually their web address).
-Your Verifier must now dynamically resolve a Trust Chain to that Issuer to fetch their authentic public keys.
+When a wallet presents a credential, it provides the issuer's unique ID (usually their web address).
+Your verifier must then dynamically resolve a Trust Chain to that issuer to fetch their authentic public keys.

 app.MapPost("/verify-login", async (